hyker/chat-demo/README.md

 Launch parallel apps by cloning the repo again in an other location.

+To chat with a friend, have him do `ssh -TNL 1337:localhost:1337 youruser@yourip` instead of `docker-compose up -d`.

 ### End-to-end encryption

 Now it is time to add encrypted channels to the chat app.
 Before this doing this, let's look at some concepts and limitations.